TickTeam/guide-tt/ticktick_web_app/how_to_set_time_format.md

 ###How to set time format?
+1.Sign in TickTick on web.

-1.Click the avatar in the upper-right hand corner of the screen to select “Settings”.
+2.Click the avatar in the upper-right hand corner of the screen to select “Settings”.

-2.In the “Time Format” section, select “12 Hour” or “24 Hour”.
+3.In the “Time Format” section, select “12 Hour” or “24 Hour”.

 -**Where is it used?**